Understanding and Writing Rates

 Summary and Practice

+In this video lesson, we learned that a rate is a type of ratio where the values have different units of measurements.
 By understanding rates and their representations, you can effectively analyze and compare different types of quantities.
 Remember that when working with rates, pay extra careful attention to the units involved and how you're placing measurements of time and money.

 Try this practice activity to see what you learned.
 Complete the ratios by dragging each number to its place.
 Numbers can be used more than once.